nignatiadis/SigmaRidgeRegression.jl/reproduction_code/README.md

 ```{julia}
 instantiate
 ```
-This will automatically load all required julia dependencies.
+This will automatically load all required Julia dependencies.

 For the `cll.jl` file, a R installation (it will be called through `RCall`) is also required with an installation of the `MOFAdata` package.
 This package may be installed as follows: